Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-Questions related to transmission through the transversely moving pupil detection (e.g. a moving end of the telescope barrel) lead to serious misunderstanding, which is actually due to an inadequate understanding of several complicated aspects of the statistical optics.
-Today one is told that the phenomenon of aberration of light could be interpreted, using ray model of light.
-One case of rather great interest is that which corresponds to transmission through a moving telescope tube.
-The rays of light coming from the star are falling on the telescope tube and, according to literature, not interact with its sides.
-One could naively expect that the region of applicability of ray optics, following from the textbooks reasoning, should be identified with any spatially incoherent radiation.
-This is misconception.
-In particular, a spatially completely incoherent source (e.g. an incandescent lamp or a star) is actually a system of elementary (statistically independent) point sources with different offsets.
-Radiation field generated by a completely incoherent source can be seen as a linear superposition of fields of individually incoherent sources.
-An elementary source produces in front of pupil detection effectively a plane wave and the measuring instrument always influences the measured radiation (due to unavoidable diffraction of a plane wave by an aperture).
-It should be remarked that any linear superposition of radiation fields from elementary point sources conserves single point source characteristics like independence on source motion.
+One might naively assume—following textbook reasoning—that the domain of ray optics applies to all spatially incoherent radiation.
+However, this is a misconception.
+A completely incoherent spatial source (such as an incandescent lamp or a star) consists of elementary, statistically independent point sources with different offsets.
+The characteristic dimension of each elementary statistically independent source is approximately $\lambda$, where $\lambda$ is the wavelength of visible radiation.
+The radiation field generated by such a source can be considered a linear superposition of fields from individually incoherent sources.
+Each elementary source effectively produces a plane wave in front of the pupil detection system.
+Moreover, any measuring instrument inevitably influences the detected radiation due to the unavoidable diffraction of a plane wave by an aperture.
+It is important to note that a linear superposition of radiation fields from elementary point sources preserves fundamental single-point source characteristics, including their independence from source motion.